 <a href="#" id="bar">Foo</a> <script> // if the element is already in the DOM document.getElementById('bar').addEventListener('click', doSomething); // otherwise, try event propagation $('#main').on('click', '#bar', doSomething); </script>

 - Copy and paste the script content into your theme / component, or

 - Extend the default CSP by whitelisting the source.

 Different integrations will have different requirements, but can be addressed similarly.

 You could look up the integration’s recommended CSP whitelist, and extend the default CSP accordingly.
 I suggest simply turn on CSP Report Only mode in Discourse, and watch your console to determine which resources you’ll need to whitelist to make your integrations work.

-This is especially important when using third-party script bundlers like Google Tag Manager or Segment, because these bundlers might load many third-party or inline scripts.
-(You might even end up adding
+This is especially important when using third-party script bundlers like Google Tag Manager or Segment, because these bundlers can load many third-party or inline scripts.
+(For Segment, you might need to add

 Extending the Default CSP